College of the Marists

-The College of the Marists (Colégio dos Maristas) is a former-college in the civil parish of Lordelo do Ouro e Massarelos, in the municipality of Porto, in the Portuguese district of the same name.
+The Palacete Boaventura Rodrigues de Sousa or (Colégio dos Maristas) was a former-college in the civil parish of Lordelo do Ouro e Massarelos, in the municipality of Porto, in the Portuguese district of the same name.

 History

-Although its date of construction is unclear, there was a petition to the local government on 9 April 1895, by the builder João Gomes da Silva Guerra.
+Born in Vairão, Vila do Conde, October 20, 1848 and died in Copenhagen, August 31, 1908, the rich Portuguese emigrant Boaventura Rodrigues de Sousa, who amassed a fortune in Santos, Brazil, where he was one of the founders of the "Sociedade Portuguesa de Beneficência de Santos", decided to ask the construction of the Hause to his own.
+He returned to Portugal, becoming a major investor in various ventures across the Greater Porto region.
+Although its date of construction was unclear, there was a petition to the local government on 9 April 1895, by the builder João Gomes da Silva Guerra, suggesting this.
 The councilman Boaventura Rodrigues de Sousa, proprietary owner of the land on Avenida da Boavista (referred to on 9 April) and may have been the reason for the monogram inscribed on the cornices.
 The building and landscaping was attributed to Joel Pereira, owing to Boaventura Rodrigues de Sousa having many similar requirements for other buildings along the Praça Gomes Teixeira, including an example on the corner of Rua das Carmelitas of the same authorship whose used a monogram also inscribed with the owners acronyms.
 From an inventory elaborated by the Repartição de Arborização e Jardinagem (Landscaping and Gardening division) of Porto the site was populated with Camélias japónicas (34), Palmeiras spp.
 (10), Rododendron (4), Liriodendron tulipífera (2), Tílias cordatas (2), Tílias argentea (6), Tílias tomentosas (2), Sequóia and Pitosporum.

 The paintings on the walls in the Music Salon were executed in 1899 by A. Mello.

 Construction of the wall oriented towards the Avenida da Boavista occurred in 1900.

 Between 1910 and 1926, the residence was unoccupied as the owners, Adelaide Chambers de Sousa moved her residence to another building along Avenida da Boavista.

 Beginning between 1926 and 1958, it began to be used a college, specifically the Colégio de Nossa Senhora do Rosário (College of Our Lady of the Rosary), but still under the ownership of Adelaide Chambers.
 Between 1959 and 1991, it was the seat and school of the Colégio dos Maristas (College of the Marist Brothers).